Leave Me Alone and I’ll Make You Rich: How the Bourgeois Deal Enriched the World

 (University of Chicago Press, 2020)

-During the event, submit questions on Twitter using #CatoEcon, Facebook Live, or in the comment box on this page.
+Join the conversation on Twitter using #CatoEcon.
 Follow @CatoEvents on Twitter to get future event updates, live streams, and videos from the Cato Institute.
-If you have questions or need assistance registering for the event, please email our staff at firstname.lastname@example.org.
+If you have questions or need assistance registering for the event, please email our staff at email@example.com.

 Why did the world get rich?
 Was it fossil fuels?
 Slavery?
 Perhaps imperialism?
 Or saving?
 Education, maybe?
 Property rights?
 Or even trade unions?
 No, say Deirdre McCloskey and Art Carden in Leave Me Alone and I’ll Make You Rich: How The Bourgeois Deal Enriched the World.
 Instead, they suggest the secret sauce was the idea of economic liberty—first in Holland and the Anglosphere, then in Sweden and Japan, then Italy, Israel, China, and India.